postgres-ai/docs/docs/guides/cli/cli-install-init.md

 ---
-title: Install and initialize Database Lab CLI
+title: How to install and initialize Database Lab CLI
 ---

 [↵ Back to CLI guides](/docs/guides/cli)